ecavan/Markov_Modelling/README.md

 I.e, using the model, we can determine the transition probabilities that are contributed by all of the players we looked at- and estimate their impact by the amount of 'points' they contributed on each play (i.e the amount of value they added increasing the probability an offense will score points, and have a lower probability of 'changing possesions' with the opposing team).
 However, following the paper by Schulte we didn't want to compare players who operate in very different areas of the field- hence in the next section we will talk about how we clustered the players in order to do "apples-to-apples" comparisons of these players.

-# KMeans Application
+# Adapted K-Means Application

 We clustered our players using the [tracking data](https://www.kaggle.com/c/nfl-big-data-bowl-2021) from the 2021 NFL Big Data Bowl competition.
 This is a significant divergence from Schulte's paper, who had only event data (where a shot, pass or turnover is made for example).
 Our tracking data gives us information about the positions of each player on the field.
-Using this data, we separate each passing play event (each WR 'target' or attempted pass) into bins which are shown below:
+Using this data, we separate each passing play event (each WR 'target' or attempted pass) into bins by scaling all the plays to begin at the same starting position (LOS- same line of scrimmage).
+A plot of all the completions for the 2018 season is shown below:

 Passing Target Bins